Cornell University

 Dartmouth College

 Dartmouth has always been at the top, but it’s good to know what you’re getting into.
-The average annual price is $48,440, but students leave with a mere $24,956 in student loans.
-The graduation rate for Dartmouth is 95.2%.
-The only thing about Dartmouth is the starting salary is slightly lower than competitors at $48,000.
-Dartmouth is incredibly hard to get into, however.
-It has a mere 10% acceptance rate.
-Finally, the best-ranked major is political science and government.
+The average annual price is $31,120, but students leave with a mere $24,135 in student loans.
+The graduation rate for Dartmouth is 84%.

 Washington University in St. Louis